Dillonhanlon/CMSC_Final_Project/README.md

         cd maelstrom
         python setup.py install

 ## Run `make` to obtain the results for this project.
 This produces a `report.pdf` file as well as multiple figures.
+This workflow may take a few minutes to run.

 ## Note: when running `make` you may encounter some warnings, these are due to one of the modules (astropy) updating its code which Maelstrom uses.
 This does not affect the project.